flight-club

 Think you know your V-speeds?
 The V-Speed Checkride is a quick, interactive quiz built to go with our episode "All the V SPEEDS you need to know."
 It throws you twelve real-world scenarios — engine failure on takeoff, an obstacle off the runway, turbulence ahead — and asks you to call the right speed from three options.
 Every answer comes with a plain-English explanation, and your score drives a working airspeed indicator that climbs into the green as you get them right.
 Miss a few?
 The end-of-test report links you straight back to the exact moment in the video to brush up.
 Perfect for student pilots prepping for exams or anyone keeping their numbers sharp.

-Free V-speeds quizz
+V-speeds quizz

 Step 1